My Haiti Journal

 The same blood of slaves

-Opportunity is the only border that separates me from she.
+Opportunity is the only border that separates me from her.

 I hold back the tears as I see a pig laying in the middle of

-A play ground full of debris children play around this pig…
+A playground full of debris children plays around this pig…

 No barbies no kens